-The Company's principal activities are the provision of airport ground handling and cargo handling services.
+The Company's principal activities are the provision of airport ground handling, cargo handling services and lounge services.
 During the year, the Company operated at Julius Nyerere International Airport (JNIA) and Kilimanjaro International Airport (KIA).

 5 OPERATING AND FINANCIAL REVIEW